evkx/evkx.github.io/content/models/nio/et5/ET5/_index.md

 With the NIO Pilot Complete Pack  level 2 system, you get additional driving automation features to the ones listed above.
 - [**Autosteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.
-- Advance cruise control that follows navigation and turns off and on major roads to reach the target by itself.
+- Advance cruise control that follows navigation and turns off and on major roads to reach the target.

 {{<evkxdisplayaddarticle />}}